Camera and Robot Calibration#

 8

-Set the camera to live display mode Before adjusting the aperture, activate continuous display mode:
+Put the camera in live display mode Before adjusting the aperture, activate the continuous view mode:

 9

-• Slightly loosen the screw of the upper ring on the camera lens
+• Slightly loosen the screw of the top ring of the camera

-• Rotate the ring while observing the live image, until the correct amount of light enters the camera
+• Turn the ring while observing the live image until the right amount of light enters the camera

-• Tighten the screw of the upper ring
+• Tighten the screw of the top ring of the camera

 ../../../_images/Esp_Corretta.png